GaborFarkas1981/Customer-relationship-management-API/README.md

 - Web-application structure created: controller, dao, dto, service packages
 - db connection properties in application.properties
 - import.sql will be executed automatically on every startup for db test
-- OpenAPI dependency added, you can download documentation of CostumerAPI in YAML format from http://localhost:8080/v3/api-docs.yaml
+- OpenAPI dependency added, you can download documentation of CostumerAPI in YAML format from http://localhost:8780/v3/api-docs.yaml
-- You can test endpoints by visiting http://localhost:8080/swagger-ui.html
 - Mapstruct dependency added for mapping data between dao and dto
 - For using Mapstruct with Lombok you need to make some modification: https://springframework.guru/using-mapstruct-with-project-lombok/
 - Mapstruct works with Lombok, mapper tests passed